gilmae/DavidEdgar/resume.markdown

 Salmat
 May 2012 - present

-Performed as technical lead for the production of client projects Led the adoption of software development
+Driving force for the adoption of a mature software development process within Salmat by defining change management processes, adopting tools and practices, and providing thought leadership.
+This led to predictable sprints, stable products, and safer change.
+Delivered technical solutions for a business needs for internal and external clients across a range of projects as technical lead through the development of a deep understanding of the business goals and needs of stakeholders.

+** Achievements **
+* Defined change control process for engineering teams.
+* Introduced mature software development tools and practices.
-Recruited an offshore team of developers to complement the onshore developers Mentored developers into senior developer positions
+* Recruited an offshore team of developers to complement the onshore developers.

-Leading a team of 4-11 developers and testers.
-Managing developers and testers in offshore locations.
-Providing technical leadership.
-Mentoring of junior developers.
-Setting software development standards and practices.
-Pre-sales quoting and requirements gathering.
-Solution designing and architecture, scoping, and planning.
-Analysis and design.
-Software Development.
-Product Development.
-Responsible for communication with the rest of the business.
-Responsible for scheduling of work and resources.
-Responsible for setting priorities and goals of the team.
+* Mentored developers through to promotion into senior developer positions.
+* Built and maintained roadmap for maintenance and growth of legacy product.
+* Delivered compliance with data security standards for credit card handling and account security.
+* Re-architected legacy product for high availability.
+* Established continuous learning movement, with Lunch and Learn program and goal oriented self-learning program.

 ### Technical Lead
 C4 Communication